There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

 Secrets of Spring - Sandro Botticelli

 Critics question the specific meaning behind La Primavera, Sandro Botticelli's masterpiece.
-It is widely accepted that, on some level, artwork is a celebration of the flower season and the fertility that the season brings.
+It is widely accepted that, on some level, the artwork is a celebration of the season of flowers and the fertility that the season brings.

-For one thing, Boticelli's painting holds secret delights for horticultural enthusiasts.
-Botanists have identified at least 200 different species of plants in "Primavera" which are presented in specific detail.
+For one thing, Boticelli's painting has secret delights for horticultural enthusiasts.
+Botanists have identified at least 200 different species of plants in "Spring" which are presented in specific detail.

-The key to interpreting the composition of La Primavera as a whole could lie in the painting's sources, but there is no consensus on what they were.
+The key to interpreting the composition of La Primavera as a whole could lie in the sources of the painting, but there is no consensus on what they were.
 Some parts seem to come from Ovid, who wrote about Chloris and her transformation, and from Lucretius, who in his poem "De rerum natura" touched on some of the images seen in the painting.
-It could also have been inspired by "Rusticus", a poem celebrating the life in the countryside of Poliziano, a close friend of the Medici family.
+It could also have been inspired by "Rusticus," a poem celebrating country life by Poliziano, a close friend of the Medici family.

-Fortunately, our appreciation for the beauty of painting transcends our difficulties in understanding it.
-Metropolitan Museum of Art curator Ian Alteveer's recent statement about Jasper John's White Flag could easily dovetail with Botticelli's Primavera: "While I was getting excited about this work, I realized that a work can be inscrutable and that you still love it." can love."
+Fortunately, our appreciation for the beauty of the painting transcends our difficulties in understanding it.
+Metropolitan Museum of Art Curator Ian Alteveer's recent statement on Jasper John's White Flag could easily fit in with Botticelli's Spring: "As I was enthused by this work, I realized that a work can be inscrutable and still haunt you. can enchant."

 In 1893, Aby Warburg, one of the most important historians of Florentine art, published his groundbreaking study of Botticelli's Primavera.
-In his article The Birth of Venus and the Primavera by Sandro Botticelli , the scholar related the meaning of the painting to Ovid's Fasti, Virgil's Aeneid, and the texts of Lucretius and Poliziano.
-According to Warburg, the three figures on the right visualize a passage from Fasti and show the moment when Zephyrus kidnaps the nymph Chloris who transforms into Flora.
+In his article The Birth of Venus and Spring by Sandro Botticelli , the scholar related the meaning of the painting to Ovid's Fasti, Virgil's Aeneid, and texts by Lucretius and Poliziano.
+According to Warburg, the three figures on the right visualize a passage from Fasti and show the moment when Zephyrus abducts the nymph Chloris who transforms into Flora.
 This source, however, explains only part of the image.
 And the rest?
-Referring to the Aeneid, Horace's Odes, and the writings of Lucretius and Poliziano, Warburg saw in the painting a depiction of the Garden of Venus.
-According to your reading, the figures from left to right are: Mercury, the Three Graces, Venus with Cupid, Flora, Chloris and Zephyr.
-The painting would therefore represent the kingdom of Venus as described by Poliziano in his Stanze per la Giostra:
+Referring to the Aeneid, the Odes of Horace, and the writings of Lucretius and Poliziano, Warburg saw in the painting a representation of the Garden of Venus.
+According to his reading, the figures from left to right are: Mercury, the Three Graces, Venus with Cupid, Flora, Chloris and Zephyr.
+The painting, therefore, would represent the kingdom of Venus as described by Poliziano in his Stanze per la Giostra: